 The kitchen’s furniture is blue, and for all of you who love to cook, but don’t have an enormous space for organizing all the tools you need, here’s your inspiration.
 Monica is the host, the chef and the cleaning lady in her house so she made sure she has everything at hand.

 Monica’s bedroom seems to have it all, including some sort of survival kit that Joey managed to sneak under the bed in case of “an emergency”… How did she not know of that?

 The second bedroom changes along the series.
 We don’t know exactly what it looked like when Phoebe lived there — especially since she moved out before even Monica knew — but we’re just it just screamed ‘Phoebe’.

 For the biggest part of the series, the second bedroom is known as Rachel’s room AND as the place where she’s had the best sex… before Ross, of course.

 When Rachel moves out, it becomes a lovely guest bedroom where, ironically, no one wants to stay for too long.
 Monica might seem like a perfect host, but her strict rules drive everyone crazy.

 Everything looks just fine in the bathroom until Joey gets bored and decides to be a “handyman”.
 It appears it needed some changes – new tiles, to be more specific.
 It’s also the place where Chandler likes to take his bubbly, oil scented baths (pour les connaisseurs).

-The purple and beige bathroom is not too spacious, but it’s big enough to fit a free-standing bathtub and everything two girls need.
+The purple and beige bathroom in Monica’s apartment is not too spacious, but it’s big enough to fit a free-standing bathtub and all the essentials two girls might need.

 Not many scenes were filmed here, but the ones that have been, were definitely memorable.